 Puppet Shows based on stories in the Public Domain

 The Three Billy Goats, Jack and the Beanstalk, The Fisherman and the Golden Fish, The Gingerbread Man, are based on stories in the public domain.
-The original puppet plays based on these stories, scripts retelling these stories, additional original characters, all original character designs, and puppets are TM and © Mike Artelle, 1987, 2016
+Mikey's original puppet plays retelling these stories, the scripts, additional original characters, all original character designs, and puppets are TM and © Mike Artelle, 1987, 2016

 Pumpkin puppet and Skeleton puppet, designs and puppets TM and © Peggy Artelle, 2000, used with permission